TotalingArc/Central-Bank-Digital-Coin-CBDC/README.md

 The project comes with a set of unit tests to ensure the contract behaves as expected.

 ## Install Testing Libraries
-Before writing the tests, ensure that you have installed the necessary testing libraries:
+Before running the tests, ensure that you have installed the necessary testing libraries:

 ```bash
 npm install --save-dev chai @nomiclabs/hardhat-ethers ethers